tdg2-org/scripts/README.md

 -proj       : generate BD project only. must be run with -name option.

+-full       : generate FULL project with all sources (buildable in GUI). must use with -proj option.
+              for debug or future use cases. will not work with DFX designs - project will be generated but RMs will need to be manually loaded, and PRs will not be configured in project mode. do NOT use -skipSYN with this option

 -name       : name of BD project to be generated, "-name \<project-name>".
 Independent of BD name
               and BD tcl script name.